Slevinski/signwriting_2010_fonts/README.md

 To Do
 -------
 * Improve the fonts and release new versions
-* Create new source SVG called `SVG1 Other Glyphs` for the SignWriting 2010 Tools project
-* Create demo pages that show the font usage
+* Create demo pages for entire signs with SVG placement for TrueType fonts

 Version History
 ------------------
+* 0.9.1 - Oct 11th, 2014: new sources and new TTFs
 * 0.9 - Oct 3rd, 2014: added font test pages to readme
 * 0.9 - Oct 2nd, 2014: Initial project with development TrueType fonts and source SVG.